zzwkiwi/lego-backend/README.md

-# hackernews-async-ts
+# lego-backend

-[Hacker News](https://news.ycombinator.com/) showcase using typescript && egg
+using typescript && egg

 ## QuickStart